 Best for

-- Builders / founders on X
+- Builders and founders posting on X

-- Career / industry takes
+- Career and industry takes

 - Niche-deep technical threads